NAIDOC Week Symposium

 Yarning About First Nations Research: NAIDOC Week 2023 Symposium

-Tuesday 4 July 2023, 8.30am-4.30pm (TBC)
+Tuesday 4 July 2023, 9am-4.30pm

-Curtin University, Bentley campus - Building 500 Exhibition Space (Level 1)
+Curtin University, Bentley Campus - Building 500 Exhibition Space (Level 1)

 The 2023 theme for National Aboriginal & Islander Week (NAIDOC) is For Our Elders.
 Hosted by the National Drug Research Institute (NDRI) and Centre for Aboriginal Studies (CAS) at Curtin University, the ‘Yarning About First Nations Research Symposium’ is a special event created to feature and share the work of Curtin University’s Aboriginal and Torres Strait Islander academics and students.